Faroe Islands: Flora

 The Faroes belong to the Faroe Islands boreal grasslands ecoregion.
 The natural vegetation of the Faroe Islands is dominated by arctic-alpine plants, wildflowers, grasses, moss, and lichen.
-Most of the lowland area is grassland and some is heath, dominated by shrubby heathers, mainly Calluna vulgaris.
-Among the herbaceous flora that occur in the Faroe Islands is the cosmopolitan marsh thistle, Cirsium palustre.
+Most of the lowland area is grassland, and some are heath, dominated by shrubby heathers, mainly Calluna vulgaris.
+Among the herbaceous flora that occurs in the Faroe Islands is the cosmopolitan marsh thistle, Cirsium palustre.

-Although there are no trees native to the Faroe Islands, a limited number of species have been successfully introduced to the region, in particular trees from the Magellanic subpolar forests region of Chile.
+Although it is often asserted that the islands are naturally treeless, several tree species, among them shrubby willows (salix), junipers (Juniperus), and stunted birches, colonized the island after the Ice Age but disappeared later – apparently as a result of grazing impacts, possibly aggravated by a shift to relatively wetter cooler climatic conditions about the same time.
+A limited number of species have been successfully introduced to the region, in particular, trees from the Magellanic subpolar forests region of Chile.
 Conditions in the Magellanic subpolar forests are similar to those in the Faroe Islands, with cold summers and near-continuous subpolar winds.
 The following species from Tierra del Fuego, Drimys winteri, Nothofagus antarctica, Nothofagus pumilio, and Nothofagus betuloides, have been successfully introduced to the Faroe Islands.
 A non-Chilean species that has been introduced is the black cottonwood, also known as the California poplar (Populus trichocarpa).

-A collection of Faroese marine algae resulting from a survey sponsored by NATO, the British Museum (Natural History) and the Carlsberg Foundation, is preserved in the Ulster Museum (catalogue numbers: F3195–F3307).
-It is one of ten exsiccatae sets.
-A few small plantations consisting of plants collected from similar climates such as Tierra del Fuego in South America and Alaska thrive on the islands.

 Fauna

 The bird fauna of the Faroe Islands is dominated by seabirds and birds attracted to open land such as heather, probably because of the lack of woodland and other suitable habitats.
-Many species have developed special Faroese sub-species: common eider, Common starling, Eurasian wren, common murre, and black guillemot.
-The pied raven, a colour morph of the North Atlantic subspecies of the common raven, was endemic to the Faroe Islands, but now has become extinct.
+Many species have developed special Faroese sub-species such as the common eider, common starling, Eurasian wren, and black guillemot.
+The pied raven, a colour morph of the North Atlantic subspecies of the common raven, was endemic to the Faroe Islands, but now has become extinct; the ordinary, all-black morph remains fairly widespread in the archipelago.